kaspervrind/gamepointdemo/README.md

 The front-end can use some love.
 The twig template is not really modular.

+TODO: implement https://github.com/florianv/symfony-swap for importing the conversions.
+I was out of time, so I couldn't do this anymore.
+The fixture is there but using it in a container takes some more effort.

 This project is for demonstration purposes only 😀

 ---